 whmcsfolder and zip them up, upload that .zip file to your

-/public_htmldirectory (or other folder) using cPanel File Manager and then un-zip it once it's uploaded (then delete the zip file you uploaded).
+/public_htmldirectory (or another folder) using cPanel File Manager and then un-zip it once it's uploaded (then delete the zip file you uploaded).

 - Your server view within cPanel File Manager or your FTP client once you've uploaded WHMCS should look something like this - with the admin and other files/directories directly inside your